 - Take or upload a selfie.
 It's best if you take off glasses and look straight into the camera.
 The photo needs to be well-lit for the best results.

 - Customize your avatar's hair, eyes, tattoos, clothes, and more.
 It can look just like you but feel free to let your creativity do its thing.
 When you're happy with the result, just click "Next" and then "Import to LIV."

 - Hop into VR and select your character in LIV’s avatar menu.
 You can find more details here.

 Atom Bomb Body also made a video where she explains how to create a Ready Player Me avatar and add it to LIV:

 Selected creators from LIV's community already had a chance to test out the integration.
 We can't wait to see our avatars in more VR livestreams – be sure to share yours on Twitter with #readyplayerme.

 Are you a developer?

-You can already use Ready Player Me avatars in 40+ apps and games, including MeetinVR and Mozilla Hubs.
+You can already use Ready Player Me avatars in 600+ apps and games, including MeetinVR and Mozilla Hubs.
 If you're a developer, you can implement our avatar platform for free.
-Your users will be able to create their own avatars and use them in your app or game.
+Fill this form and become a Ready Player Me Partner to integrate our avatars into your app or game.